CPHCloud/ttools-wordpress/README.md

 		git submodule add git://github.com/cphcloud/ttools-wordpress.git ttools/wordpress; ./ttools/wordpress/install/install-ttools.sh;

-**NOTE:** If you're adding this to an existing project, you'll need to have all your site root inside of a `public` directory.
+**NOTE:** If you're adding this to an existing project, you'll need to have your site root inside of a `public` directory.

 ## TODO

 * write the wordpress installer
-* upgrade wordpress sitesync for "onedir"

 ## Contribution